Frequently Asked Questions

 - What should I do in between my tutoring sessions?

-- If I have questions or concerns about my experiences in the SLC or the ACE, what do I do?
+- If I have questions or concerns about my experiences in the SLC or the LTC, what do I do?

-Both the Academic Center for Excellence (ACE) and the Science Learning Center (SLC) do accept walk-ins; however, we cannot guarantee a tutor will be available at a given time.
+Both the Lehman College Tutoring Center (LTC) and the Science Learning Center (SLC) do drop-ins; however, we cannot guarantee a tutor will be available at a given time.
 Sometimes a tutoring slot becomes available if there is a cancellation.

-The ACE and SLC tutors are undergraduate and graduate student peer tutors, and non-students with qualifying credentials.
+The LTC and SLC academic coaches and tutors are undergraduate and graduate student peer support staff, and non-students with qualifying credentials.
 All tutors have attained excellent grades in the courses they tutor or have other qualifying credentials and participate in regular staff development and training sessions certified by the College Reading and Learning Association.

-In general, sessions last fifty minutes in the ACE.
-Most tutoring at the ACE is one-on-one; students meet with their tutors once a week, and sometimes more frequently.
+In general, sessions last fifty minutes in the LTC.
+Most tutoring at the LTC is one-on-one; students meet with their tutors once a week, and sometimes more frequently.
 In the SLC, tutoring occurs on a drop-in basis and sessions are not timed.

 Come to the session prepared with questions.
 Before your session, as you're studying or working on an assignment, write a list of questions about what you don't understand in the reading, your notes from class, and/or assignments from your professor.